Seothp/trello/README.md

 Functional

-    -add and detelete lists with tasks
+    -add and delete lists with tasks

     -moving tasks at another list with drag&drop